 That said, it is sometimes more elegant to move a preposition to an earlier spot in a sentence, especially in very serious and formal writing.
 But if you do move the preposition, remember to delete it from the end.

 One of the most common preposition mistakes is adding an unnecessary at to the end of a question.

-Although this is common in some English dialects, it’s considered an error in writing.
+Although this is common in some English dialects, it’s considered nonstandard in writing.
 You can fix the problem by simply deleting the at.

 On the bright side, if you’re not sure which preposition to use, sometimes you can just get rid of it altogether.
 In fact, you should always get rid of unnecessary prepositional phrases.
 Too many prepositions can be a sign of flabby writing.
 Look at how many prepositions appear in the sentence below:

 Getting rid of the prepositions forces you to tighten up the sentence.
 The result is shorter, more direct, and easier to understand:

 Get rid of the up.
 You don’t need it: